Before World War II, Grebe (Gree-be) produced sail yachts and powerboats for exclusive clientele.

 |Grebe Shipyard looks east across the Chicago River.
 Note Riverview Park's rides, Shoot the Chutes and The Bobs roller coaster in the background, circa 1928.|

-When Grebe passed away in 1952, his widow Marguerite took over operations, which was unusual enough at the time to merit a couple of newspaper articles about her.
-As time went on the interest in these high-end yachts waned.
+When Grebe passed away in 1952, his widow Marguerite took over operations, which was unusual enough to merit a couple of newspaper articles about her.
+As time went on, the interest in these high-end yachts waned.
 She ran the company until they completed their last boat in 1972.
-The company continued to operate at the site until 1994 providing boat maintenance and storage.
+The company continued to operate at the site until 1994, providing boat maintenance and storage.
 The land was worth more than the business.

 |Today the site is occupied by the Belmont River Club townhomes.|